-a red star means a player.
-A red word alongside the star is name of the player.
-Blue directed link between a pair of stars means the pass between passer and receiver. linkThe star indicated by the arrow is receiver.
-Thickness of links links represents the number of passes.
-The thicker link is, the more same passing event happens.
-There are 14 true players on the figure because there are 3 reserve players.
+In Figure 2, a red star represents a player.
+A red word alongside the star is the name of the player.
+A blue link between a pair of stars refers to the pass path between a passer and a receiver.
+The star indicated by the arrow is a receiver.
+The thickness of the links represents the number of the passing events.
+The thicker the line is, the more the same passing event happens.
+We can see there are 14 players shown on the figure because in addition to 11 regular players, there are 3 reserve players.

-The networks of all matches and of whole season are also established.
+Besides, the networks of all matches and of whole season are also established.

 Pattern Data

-Here we introduce the patterns we want to find out from networks, and data we dig out from patterns.
+In this part we introduce the patterns we want to find out from the networks, and the data we dig out from the patterns.

 Dyadic Configurations

-Dyadic patterns mean tow players passing each other a lot.our passing networkd To find these we count the number of passing event between all pair ofpairs of teammates.
-Find the top ten pair in Huskies:
+In our passing network, the dyadic pattern refers to the situation that two players pass to each other a lot.
+To find these patterns we count the number of passing events between all pairs of teammates.
+Finally, we find the top ten pairs in Huskies: